MooersLab/dsw-2024-org-mode-init/README.md

 - Give the Emacs several minutes to install about 60 packages during startup.
 - Startup time will be about 10 seconds in future startups.
-- If you wish to use org-agenda, uncomment and configure the file paths of the org-agenda section.
 - If commented out three packages that require customized file paths.
 Edit these to suit your workflow.
 - I map the above command to the zsh alias `e29f`.
 ```bash